What are ancillary benefits?

 An HRA is a health benefit that allows you to reimburse your employees for qualifying medical expenses.
 HRAs are tax-free for both the employer and the employee, making them a great health benefit option.

-While HRAs are sometimes used in place of traditional group health insurance plans, they can also be paired with group plans as ancillary benefits.
+While HRAs are sometimes used in place of traditional group health insurance plans, you can also use them alongside a group health plan.

-A group coverage HRA (GCHRA), also known as an integrated HRA, is specifically designed to be offered alongside a group health plan.
+You can offer a group coverage HRA (GCHRA), also known as an integrated HRA, alongside a group health plan.
 With a GCHRA, you can set a custom monthly allowance for reimbursement toward out-of-pocket medical expenses that your insurance plan doesn't cover.

 Employee stipends